grantcodes/net0/src/content/docs/docs/tech-choices.md

 - while also being flexible enough to create dynamic applications
 - it's lack of ties to any particular framework
 - great support and maintenance
-- a very well tought out developer experience
+- a very well thought out developer experience

 ### Pico.css

-[Pico.css](https://picocss.com) is used as a very lightweight base css framework.
+[Pico.css](https://picocss.com) is used as a very lightweight base CSS framework.
 It provides pretty base styles, is easily themable and requires no extra build step or tools.

 ### Starlight

-The starlight astro integration is used for docs, because it is fully static, has made sustainable choices, and is very easy to integrate with astro.
+The starlight astro integration is used for docs, because it is fully static, has made sustainable choices, and is very easy to integrate with Astro.

 ### RSS

+An RSS feed is included in this starter kit as an open, people friendly and well supported way of distributing content.